Gambalunga/SamdAudio_CPFS/README.md

 Gambalunga

 ### Update:
 This version updated to work with the current version of the Adafruit_CPFS library.
 This library require that CircuitPython is first loaded on the Feather M0 Express.
 Once executed files can be uploaded from an attached computer to the CircuitPython "drive".
 The computer sees that attached Feather as a USB flash card.

-A branch of the SamdAudio library https://github.com/hydronics2/SamdAudio/ that has been updated to function with the current Adafruit_SPIFlash library https://github.com/adafruit/Adafruit_SPIFlash
+A branch of the SamdAudio library https://github.com/hydronics2/SamdAudio/ that has been updated to function with the current Adafruit_CPFS library [https://github.com/adafruit/Adafruit_CPFS](https://github.com/adafruit/Adafruit_CPFS)

 This polyphonic library allows you to play WAV files from SPI Flash to the 10bit DAC of a SAMD21 (Pin A0 on many boards).
 Plays up to ~4 WAV files simultaneously.